coderFlameyosFlow/FlameWare/README.md

 features to improve functionality, extensibility and performance.

 ## Development time and Readability
+Here is why **FlameWare** tops in Readability and Development Time:

 FlameWare aims to drastically decrease development time, When it comes to development time, FlameWare does more work internally so you do less work externally!